AlexisWilke/shisen-sho-resolver/README.md

 etc.

 I use board size 18x8 because I find that one the most challenging.
-Smaller or large baords are generally very easy to solve (in my own personal tests).
+Smaller or large boards are generally very easy to solve (in my own personal tests).
 Of course, once in a while, some 18x8 are very easy to resolve too.

 # Build & Run Tool